 REPORT ON OUTCOME MEASURES AS REQUIRED BY MCA 90-1-503

-The program was codified at Montana Code Annotated (MCA) 90-1-501 through 504.
+The WPIRS program, created by HB 669, was codified at Montana Code Annotated (MCA) 90-1-501 through 504.
 Pursuant to MCA 90-1-503, the Department is required to provide a status report of the distressed wood products industry loan account to the economic affairs interim committee.
-In accordance with MCA 90-1-503, the following report was presented to this committee on September 11, 2012.
+In accordance with MCA 90-1-503, the following reports were presented to this committee in 2010 and 2012, respectively:

 Wood Products Revolving Loan Fund Status Report, August 19, 2010